Stockton Ports Set to Release Single Game Tickets for May

 STOCKTON, Calif. - The Stockton Ports are excited to finally release single game tickets for the month of May.
 The limited amount of tickets will go on sale Tuesday, May 4 at 10 a.m.

 All tickets will be available online at stocktonports.com or over the phone.
 The Box Office will not be open.
-In addition, all tickets will be digital.
+In addition, all tickets will be digital to avoid the spread of COVID-19.
 Head to our website to learn more about mobile ticketing.

 Opening Week, sponsored by Jackson Rancheria Casino Resort, will kick off Tuesday, May 11 with a magnet schedule giveaway.